Seneca-SRT111-Fall2026/SRT111-Lab1/SRT111-Lab1-Fall2026.md

 ---

-### Reflection
+## Reflection
 At the end of your word document, answer the following questions in your own words.
 Use 2-4 sentences for each question.
 1. In your own words, what is **dynamic typing** in Python?
 How did you see it in action in these exercises?
 2. What is the difference between **indexing** and **slicing** when working with strings?
 3. What are your key takeaways from this lab?

 ## Part B Sign-Off
-- Push your Lab01 folder to GitHub.
+- Push your Lab01 folder to GitHub repo.
 - Submit a PDF named using your Seneca username, **<your-username>.pdf** on *Blackbaord*.
 - Your PDF must include:
     - Task 5 screenshot(s)